 Below, we list the "base fines" for speeding violations.
 But that's not all you'll pay for a speeding ticket.
 Lots of fees and "penalty assessments" are added to the base fine to get the total.

-The amount of the base for a speeding ticket depends on the driver's speed in relation to the speed limit.
+The amount of the base fine for a speeding ticket depends on the driver's speed in relation to the speed limit.

 A motorist who exceeds the speed limit or safe speed, but isn't going faster than 100 miles per hour, is looking at a base fine of: